Babayev633/chatbot/README.md

-# chatbot
+# Buddy Bot
-chatbot for e-commerce website also connected to Telegram based on rasa.
+Buddy bot is a chatbot for e-commerce website also connected to Telegram based on rasa.
 This project includes material about how correctly integrate sqlite to rasa and connect to http ports.

 READ ME